Embracing Quality Control for Additive Manufacturing

 The design of the product can significantly impact its manufacturability and quality in additive manufacturing.
 Factors such as the orientation of the part, support structures, and layer thickness need to be carefully considered during the design stage.

-For example, the orientation of the part can affect the amount of support needed during manufacturing, which can in turn impact thetestingmanufacturing surface quality and dimensional accuracy of the final part.
+For example, the orientation of the part can affect the amount of support needed during manufacturing, which can in turn impact the surface quality and dimensional accuracy of the final part.
 The design of support structures is also crucial, as inadequate support can lead to the deformation or collapse of the part during the manufacturing process.
 Layer thickness is another important factor, as it can affect the resolution of the final product and the manufacturing time.

 5. In-Process Monitoring